ikarus97/ikarus97.github.io/_posts/2022-02-18-python-for-data-analysis.md

 * introspection - put ? after object or function.
     * ?? after name of a function will show the function's source code.
     * Can be combined with wildcard.

+## 2022-02-26

+* assigning a variable (or name) is creating a reference to the object on the righthand side of the equals sign.
+* when passing objects as arguments to a function, new local variables are created referencing the original objects without copying them.

+## 2022-02-28

+* to check if two references refer to the same object, use `is`.
+Use `is not` if you want to check that two objects are not the same.
+* `list` always create new Python list (copy).
 *